smart-on-fhir/health-cards/docs/index.md

 ### Key Management

+Issuers SHOULD generate new signing keys at least annually.

-When an issuer generates a new key to sign health cards, the public key SHALL be added to the issuer's JWK set in its jwks.json file.
+When an issuer generates a new key to sign Health Cards, the public key SHALL be added to the issuer's JWK set in its jwks.json file.
+Retired private keys that are no longer used to sign Health Cards SHALL be destroyed.
 Older public key entries that are needed to validate previously signed health cards SHALL remain in the JWK set for as long as the corresponding health cards are clinically relevant.
 However, if a private signing key is compromised, then the corresponding public key SHALL be removed from the JWK set immediately.